 Welcome to the IEEE Transportation Electrification Community!

-Our mission is to coordinate all things transportation within IEEE.
-Honestly, our task gets bigger every day with applications that would have been thought of as “futuristic” if not downright crazy just a few year ago, from autonomous cars to fully electric airplanes and super high-speed trains.
+Our mission is to coordinate all things transportation, electric and smart, within IEEE.
+Honestly, our task gets bigger every day with applications that would have been thought of as “futuristic” if not downright crazy just a few years ago, from autonomous cars to fully electric airplanes and super high-speed trains.

 On this website and throughout our offerings, you will find feature articles, podcasts, as well as links to tutorials and webinars on all aspects of transportation electrification from the world's foremost experts (on the “Education” page of this website).
 Our Newsletter offers short and insightful technical articles on the state-of-the-art.
-TEC members also have access to the IEEE Electrification Magazine, a monthly technical magazine covering advances in aircraft, automobiles, ships, trains, and other subjects.
-TEC membership is free if you are already a member of a number of IEEE societies and groups (AESS, IAS, IES, ITSS, PELS, PES, RS, and SA), only $10 otherwise.
+TEC membership is free if you are already a member of a number of IEEE societies and groups (AESS, DEIS, IAS, IES, ITSS, PELS, PES, RS, SC, and SA), only $10 otherwise.

-An extended version of our Newsletter started in January with a special focus on heavy vehicles such as trucks and buses.
+An extended version of our Newsletter is available four times a year, each with a special focus.
 A number of Transactions are also available, such as the Transactions on Transportation Electrification and the Transactions from our various society sponsors.